fandau1/Pool-Matrix-Monitor/README.md

   * [x] NTP synchronize time

 ## Support
 Project is supported if you have any problem contact me.
+Please give me a :star: if you like my project.
+If you have any problem feel free and contact me.